 Continual Learning

-Stay informed about the latest in animal behavior science and dog handling techniques.
+Stay interested and informed about the latest research and best practices in animal behavior science and dog handling techniques.
 Attend workshops, webinars, and conferences, and consider certifications in dog behavior and training.

 Self-Care